Archive for May, 2007

 Monday, May 28th, 2007

 One of my readers sent me a link to a discussion thread in which folks were discussing New Zealand and other places where one might consider moving if they are worried about the world’s future over the next few decades.
-The link he sent leads to a fun read: :arrow: I recommend it.
+The link he sent leads to a fun read: I recommend it.

 In reading the thread, I picked up a new term, CrashBlogger.
 It refers to any blogsite that focuses on future global calamities.